Comparable Insurance Criteria

 Lewis & Clark College requires that all degree seeking, and visiting, Undergraduate and Law students have medical insurance coverage comparable to that offered through the school’s comprehensive Student Health Insurance Plan.
 Students enrolled in the Academic English Studies program also are held to this insurance requirement.

-Private insurance coverage is considered comparable to the school’s if it:
+Private insurance coverage is considered comparable to the school’s if:

 The plan covers inpatient and outpatient mental health care within the Portland, OR, area (Emergency only coverage does not satisfy this requirement)